async-library/react-async/README.md

   </a>
 </p>

 React component for declarative promise resolution and data fetching.
-Leverages the Render Props pattern for ultimate flexibility as well as the new Context API for ease of use.
+Leverages the Render Props pattern and Hooks for ultimate flexibility as well as the new Context API for ease of use.
 Makes it easy to handle loading and error states, without assumptions about the shape of your data or the type of request.

 - Zero dependencies
 - Works with any (native) promise
-- Choose between Render Props and Context-based helper components
+- Choose between Render Props, Context-based helper components or the `useAsync` hook
 - Provides convenient `isLoading`, `startedAt` and `finishedAt` metadata
 - Provides `cancel` and `reload` actions
 - Automatic re-run using `watch` prop